-Generally, a U.S. person that is a direct or indirect shareholder of a PFIC must file Form 8621 for each tax year in which that U.S. person:
+Generally, a U.S. person that is a direct or indirect shareholder of a PFIC must file Form 8621 for each tax year under the following three circumstances:

-- Recognizes gain on a direct or indirect disposition of PFIC stock, - Receives certain direct or indirect distributions from a PFIC, or

-• Is making an election reportable in Part I of the form.
+- 1. Receives certain direct or indirect distributions from a PFIC, - 2.
+Recognizes gain on a direct or indirect disposition of PFIC stock, - 3.
+Is making an election reportable in Part II of the form.

-A separate Form 8621 must be filed for each PFIC in which stock is held.
+A separate Form 8621 must be filed for each PFIC in which stock is held directly or indirectly.
 See Chain of ownership below for specific filing requirements.